Crown Books for Young Readers

 Then comes the day Justyce goes driving with his best friend, Manny, windows rolled down, music turned up—way up, sparking the fury of a white off-duty cop beside them.
 Words fly.
 Shots are fired.
 Justyce and Manny are caught in the crosshairs.
 In the media fallout, it’s Justyce who is under attack.

 Okay, wow.
 I liked this book so much.
-Honestly, I worried a little bit at the beginning that it would be too much like The Hate U Give, which I also liked, but I was hoping this wasn’t a repeat, if that makes sense, since the story sounded similar in some ways.
+I wondered a little bit at the beginning if it would be a lot like THE HATE U GIVE, which I also liked and which had some similar elements.
 (Kid from a lower income neighborhood going to a private school who has experiences with police brutality, racism and gang violence, even an interracial relationship and how difficult that is for a family member.)
 And all those elements definitely play a role in this story, but it still felt like a completely different book in the way the story was told.

 I loved that Jus writes letters to Dr. King.
 What a cool way to connect the Civil Rights movement to a present-day story and situation.
 I also felt like the story captured some of the complexity of a community facing issues like this.
 While this is Justyce’s story, we also see so many of the other characters respond to what’s happening in striking ways—sometimes because they’re so emotional and other times because they simply aren’t.

-I think The Hate U Give is an incredibly powerful story, and I don’t want to take anything away from it or from the amazing author, Angie Thomas, by saying this, but actually, I liked Dear Martin better.
+I think THE HATE U GIVE is an incredibly powerful story, and I don’t want to take anything away from it or from the amazing author, Angie Thomas, by saying this, but actually, I liked DEAR MARTIN better, if I had to rank them.
 Amazing story.
-If you’re going to read a novel about American race relations, I definitely recommend this one.
-(Check the content information and be sure you’re comfortable with everything in it first, of course.)
+This one will stay with me for a long time.

 Justyce and his best friend Manny are black and go to a mostly white school.
 Justyce’s close friend and debate partner is Jewish.
 Jus writes letters to Martin Luther King, Jr.